 I had one relapse at university of both my eating disorder and self-harming, but thankfully I managed to use self-management techniques to get through it.

-Today I work as the Marketing Communications Team Leader at Counselling Directory and am passionate about mental wellness, body positivity and self-care.
+Today I work in the Content Team here at Counselling Directory and am passionate about mental wellness, body positivity and self-care.
 I still struggle from time to time with bouts of anxiety, but through talk therapy (I’m currently having cognitive behavioural therapy) and looking after myself, I am managing this too - confident that I now have the tools to manage my mental wellness.